Elsa Pataky

 Elsa Lafuente Medianu ([ˈelsa laˈfwente meˈðjanu]; born 18 July 1976), known professionally as Elsa Pataky, is a Spanish model and actress.
-Pataky is known for her role as Elena Neves in the Fast & Furious franchise.
+Pataky is known for her leading role of Raquel Alonso in the Spanish teen drama Al salir de Clase (1997-2002), before garnering international recognition as Elena Neves in the Fast & Furious franchise.
 She has appeared in the films Snakes on a Plane (2006), Giallo (2009) and Give 'Em Hell, Malone (2009).
-She also starred in the Spanish film Di Di Hollywood (2010).
+She also starred in the Spanish film Di Di Hollywood (2010) and played Mr. Norton and the Vuvalini General in Furiosa: A Mad Max Saga (2024) in a dual role.

 Early life

 Pataky was born Elsa Lafuente Medianu in Madrid, Spain, the daughter of José Francisco Lafuente, a Spanish biochemist, and Cristina Medianu Pataky, a Romanian publicist.
 She has a younger half-brother: Cristian Prieto Medianu, a cinematographic director.
-She uses the surname Pataky in homage to her Hungarian maternal grandmother Rosa Pataky.
+She uses the surname Pataky in homage to her Hungarian Greek maternal grandmother Rosa Pataky.

 Pataky attended the Universidad CEU San Pablo, studying journalism and taking acting classes.
 In addition to Spanish and Romanian, she is fluent in English, Italian, Portuguese, and French.

 Career

 Pataky was a member of the Madrid theatre company Teatro Cámara de Ángel Gutiérrez.
 Eventually, she left school when she was cast in the television series Al salir de clase.
 Some of her subsequent films were co-productions with the UK and France, which introduced her to working in English and French.

 She was in the cast of the television series Queen of Swords (2000) as Señora Vera Hidalgo, trophy wife of Gaspar Hidalgo and mistress of Captain Grisham, credited in the opening titles but appearing in only 14 of the 22 episodes.
 She also had a recurring role in the television series Los Serrano, playing teacher Raquel, who fell in love with her student Marcos (Fran Perea).